vernierlib/vernier/README.md

 With OSX, some dependencies must be installed first using homebrew:

 	% brew install autoconfig automake cmake eigen libtool libmatio

+Then, you may install OpenCV (optionnal but higly recommanded for GUI and image file management):

+	% brew install opencv

-Optionnally you may installed OpenCV and FFTW (recommanded):
+Optionnally you may install OpenCV and FFTW (recommanded for speed):

-	% brew install opencv fftw
+	% brew install fftw

-Then, open a terminal and go to the directory of the package
+Finally, open a terminal and go to the directory of the package

 	% mkdir build
 	% cd build